 “We’re taught that Christians, especially Catholics, despise us as the killers of Christ.”

 “Many Church teachings make it hard to love Jesus.
-Since 1965 the Church declared that Jews are no longer responsible for refusing to accept Him.”
+Since 1965 the Church declared that Jews are no longer responsible for his death by refusing to accept Him.”

 “The Church now welcomes us?”